MaksymPylypenko/Dota-2-script/README.md

 1. Make sure your keyboard layout is set to ENG.
 2. To run the script simply open **rightclick.ahk**.
 An appropriate icon will appear.
-3. Press num_0 to pause the script.
+3. Press windows key to pause the script.
 An appropriate sound will be played.
-Press num_0 again to unpause.
+Press it again to unpause.
 4. You should now be able to use hotkeys.

 ### rightclick.ahk
-* `num_0` - pause/unpause the script + sound notification
+* `win` - pause/unpause the script + sound notification
 * `b` - hold b then press left click (quick patrul)
 * `v` - hold v then press right click (quick directional move)
 * `alt + right click` - spam right click (pickup runes)
+* `capslock` - remapped to "/"

 The next hotkeys should probably be in a different file, since I only use them for tinker.
 * `alt + t` - spams t (rearm, blink out)